5ftjake/BrainrotPolice/README.md

     elements:Label("This is a Label", section)

-    elements:Toggle("This is a Toggle", section, function(bool)
-        if bool then
+    elements:Toggle("This is a Toggle", section, false, function(bool) if bool then
             print("Enabled!")
         else